EricCJoyce/The-Recognitions/Action_Recognition/README.md

 ## Build a first-person action classification system from VR enactments

 This repository contains the modules of a pipeline.
-The primordial inputs are labeled recordings of actions performed in a virtual environment.
+The primordial inputs are labeled recordings of actions performed in an environment.
 The primary output is a real-time action classification system, though there are several intermediate products and by-products on the way to developing this classifier.

 ## Roadmap